WinMerge/winmerge/Docs/Manual/README.md

 The package contains required tools for manual building.
 [Java Runtime (JRE)](https://www.java.com/) is the only external requirement.

-Installing the tools is easy - just unzip the tools package to folder `\Docs\Manual\Shared`.
+Installing the tools is easy - just unzip the tools package to folder `\Docs\Manual\Tools`.

 ### Batch files